-A memo that orients participants to the essential details of an upcoming event, ensuring that everyone has the information needed for a successful appearance.
+The event briefing memo is a type of memo that orients the candidate, staff, and key volunteer leaders/finance committee members to the essential details of an upcoming event, ensuring that everyone has the information needed for a successful appearance.

-The formula that determines what your followers actually see in their Facebook news feeds.
+The Facebook algorithm is the formula that determines what your followers see in their Facebook news feeds.

 Federal Election Commission (FEC)

-The component of a campaign that involves talking to voters one-on-one in an effort to identify supporters, persuade undecided voters, and get them to the polls on Election Day.
+Field is the component of a campaign that involves talking to voters one-on-one to identify supporters, persuade undecided voters, and get voters to the polls on Election Day.

-The part of the campaign plan that details which voters a campaign needs to win and how to connect with them directly.
+The field plan is the part of the campaign plan that details which voters a campaign needs to win and how the campaign will connect with them directly.

-A group of strong supporters who raise money on your campaign’s behalf, on a volunteer basis.
+A finance committee is a group of strong supporters who raise money on your campaign’s behalf, on a volunteer basis.

-Events gather people at a specific time and place, something that tends to motivate donors to give.
-Events tend to be effective, but you have to balance the cost and time of events against how much you will raise.
+Fundraising events gather people at a specific time and place, which tends to motivate donors to give.
+Events tend to be effective, but you must balance the cost and time of events against how much you will raise.
 As a rule of thumb, an event should not cost more than 10% of its proceeds.

-Sending a fundraising solicitation directly to a prospective donor via the mail.
+Fundraising mail is fundraising solicitations sent directly to a prospective donor via the mail.

-The part of the campaign plan that outlines the fundraising goals, strategies, and tactics to raise the money needed by Election Day.
+The fundraising plan is the part of the campaign plan that outlines the fundraising goals, strategies, and tactics to raise the money needed by Election Day.

 GOTV Hard Ask for Volunteers

-The group of people you are trying to get to vote for you to exceed your vote goal.
-Ideally these are your base voters and persuadable voters you have identified as your supporters.
+A GOTV universe is the group of people you are trying to get to vote for you to exceed your vote goal.
+Ideally, these are your base voters and persuadable voters you have identified as your supporters.